United States Edition

 • Low

 Try to plant in a location that enjoys full sun and remember to apply water fairly sparingly.
 Keep in mind when planting that Flamenco Queen is thought of as hardy, so Flamenco Queen will tend to go dormant or grow slowly over the winter months.
-The USDA Hardiness Zones typically associated with Flamenco Queen are Zone 3 and Zone 9.
 Ensure your soil has a ph of between 6.0 and 7.0 as Flamenco Queen is a weakly acidic soil - neutral soil loving plant.

 Growing Flamenco Queen from seed